Musculoskeletal tumors are a rare and diverse group of tumors. Benign bone and soft tissue tumors are 100 times more common than malignant tumors.

 On palpation, the skin over a tumor may exhibit increased warmth.

-The mass is examined for the shape, size, consistency and mobility, and its adherence to skin or underlying structures.
-If the skin is not freely movable, them it must be assumed that it is involved with or closely approximates the neoplastic process.
+The mass is examined for the shape, size, consistency and mobility, and its adherence to the skin or underlying structures.
+If the skin is not freely movable, then it must be assumed that it is involved with or closely approximates the neoplastic process.

-Neurovascular examination is carried to ascertain or rule out nerve or vessel involvement/pressure effects by tumor.
+The neurovascular examination is carried out to ascertain or rule out nerve or vessel involvement/pressure effects by the tumor.

-The joints at either end of the involved bone or muscular compartment are evaluated The muscle in the vicinity of the tumor and their associated aponeurotic structure are carefully examined.
+The joints at either end of the involved bone or muscular compartment are evaluated The muscle in the vicinity of the tumor and their associated aponeurotic structure is carefully examined.

-The regional lymph nodes in the involved extremity are carefully palpated [Though musculosketal tumors characteristically produce haematogenous pulmonary metastases, all of them can involve regional lymph nodes.]
+The regional lymph nodes in the involved extremity are carefully palpated [Though musculoskeletal tumors characteristically produce hematogenous pulmonary metastases, all of them can involve regional lymph nodes.]

 Complete blood count and basic chemistry panel generally normal [compare with infection]

 ESR may be elevated.